 Tip #2 to deal with Anxiety: anxious thoughts, are just thoughts, not reality

-Whatever thought goes through our mind – and this is true for anxiety and any other emotion – is just a thought, not a fact.
+Whatever thought goes through our mind is just a thought, not a fact.
+This is true for anxiety and any other emotion.
 And it’s not even the thought itself that makes us feel anxious but our interpretation of it.

 Thinking that something bad will happen as I enter the train is not the same as something bad actually happening.

 Try it for yourself: think of a beautiful beach right now.
 Did the beach actually materialise?
 Probably not (sadly so!).
 This is because thoughts and reality are two very different things.
 But anxiety sometimes makes us believe that what we are thinking corresponds to reality.
 Thoughts are not facts.